vtexan/emcdotnext-minecraft/README.md

 docker pull vtexan/emcdotnext-minecraft

 this will download and setup minecraft 1.10.2 and we've altered the server.properties of this game with spawn-monsters=off for demo purposes.
 You can edit the server.properties=true if you want to play the game with monsters.
+We also altered level-name=../data to place the Minecraft world on a REX-Ray attached volume mount called /data

 ## How to startup Minecraft